Our chapters so far looked like this: We started with a set of conceptual explanations:

-In Execution, Ordering, History and State Machines we modeled a blockchain as a state machine whose execution is Resilience1.
-In this chapter, we will look at the evolution of these state machines, and see what applications have so far been encoded as such.
+In Execution, Ordering, History and State Machines we modeled a blockchain as a State Machine (or a Computer) whose execution is Resilient[^1], fully or partially depending on the implementation.
+In this chapter, we will look at the evolution of these State Machines, and see what applications have so far been encoded in them.

-This evolution can be categorized into two different eras, Fixed State Machine and Programmable State Machine.
+This evolution can be categorized into two different eras:

 Fixed State Machine

-A fixed state machine blockchain is the simplest one; it has a set of rules that in principle never change.
-Moreover, this state machine has almost no way of being extended.
+A fixed State Machine blockchain is the simplest one; it has a set of rules that in principle never change.
+Moreover, this state machine has no way of being extended.

 The most famous example in this category is Bitcoin.
-Its state is merely the balance of users2, and its STF is a simple digital bank, and it offers no way to execute any further logic as a part of its STF3.
+Its state is merely the balance of users1, and its STF is a simple digital bank, and it offers no way to execute any further logic as a part of its STF2.

-As noted, Bitcoin was a great demonstration that creating Science-based Trust is possible, but lacks any form of extensibility.
+As noted, Bitcoin was a great demonstration that creating Science-based Trust is possible, and people will use it, but lacks extensibility.

 Programmable State Machine

-What if more blobs of code could be uploaded to the blockchain and stored as a part of its state, and these code blobs could be executed as the part of the STF?
+What if more blobs of code could be uploaded to the blockchain and stored as a part of its State, and these code blobs could be executed as the part of the STF upon user Transactions?
 This gave birth to programmable state machines.

 Ethereum, EVM and Smart Contracts